DunkelPfeil/scripts/README.md

 ## Categories

 Reconnaissance
-- Port scanners
-- Banner grabbing
-- DNS enumeration
+- Recon based tools

 Networking
-- Packet capture tools
+- Network related tools
-- Socket programming examples

 Automation
-- Log parsing
-- Monitoring scripts
+- Tools to make life easier

 Utilities
 - Small tools for common security tasks

+Exploitation
+- Tools for exploitation.
+Use at own risk and only when authorized.

 ## Languages